 "One can judge a man by the company he keeps." — Euripedes

 In 2014, Palmer Andrews donated his unique Jack London collection to the University Library.
-Mr. Andrews has been an avid researcher of Jack London’s life and writing for years.
-Mr. Andrew’s desire with his collection has long been to help students and future scholars of Jack London get to know the man behind the public persona, with an emphasis on his social views, politics, and philosophical ideas and how they changed over his lifetime.
-It is important to Mr. Andrews that the collection be a valuable resource to the researcher.
+Mr. Andrews has been an avid researcher of Jack London’s life and writing for years, and his desire with his collection has long been to help students and future scholars of Jack London get to know the man behind the public persona, with an emphasis on his social views, politics, and philosophical ideas and how they changed over his lifetime.

-The Jack London in Context Collection is housed in the Library’s Waring Jones Reading Room.
+The Jack London in Context Collection is housed in the Library’s Waring Jones Reading Room and contains many rare and unique items, including:

 - Magazine first appearances of Jack London’s novels